mstksg/inCode/copy/entries/machines-1.md

 So to proceed, in this post we are going to introduce Streams and (more importantly) Autos.
 In the next, we will be looking at Autos as a member of the powerful Category and Arrow typeclasses.
-Finally, we will bring in the final machine we will be looking at, the Wire, to transition into the popular AFRP library [netwire][].
+In the final post, we'll really be throwing in a lot of useful enhancements to the `Auto` type in hopes that you may be prepared for anything you encounter in the real world involving it, including the popular AFRP library [netwire][].

 [netwire]: http://hackage.haskell.org/package/netwire